ybce/PalindromeChecker/README.md

 This file should show how the API was roughly created and eventually deployed.

+This checker will check alphanumeric strings under 100 characters only.

 ## Schema
 For the backend database, I used SQLite3 to store and retrieve the data.
 Again, I opted for something more lightweight for this challenge for the quick prototyping benefit.
-I have 4 tables in my schema and they were created as follows:
+I have 1 table in my schema and it was created as follows:

 ### Messages:
 ```